jduffield65/coppafish/docs/run_code.md

 * $\chi_s$ and $\chi_{thresh}$ are the same as for the *reference spots*.

 It is important that these thresholds are greater than 0, because when running the pipeline, we try to save a lot of spots.
-The idea being this is that it is better to do the thresholding after the pipeline has been run rather than during the pipeline.
-This is because, if there were too few spots in the latter case, much of the pipeline would have to be re-run to obtain new spots but in the former case, you can just change the threshold values.
+The idea being this is that it is better to do the thresholding after the pipeline has been run, rather than during the pipeline.
+This is because, if there were too few spots in the latter case, much of the pipeline would have to be re-run to obtain new spots, but in the former case, you can just change the threshold values.

 Once [`export_to_pciseq`](code/utils/pciseq.md#coppafish.utils.pciseq.export_to_pciseq) is run, the [*thresholds*](notebook_comments.md#thresholds) page will be added to the notebook.
 This